sematext/docs/docs/agents/sematext-agent/app-agent/index.md

 ### Tracing

-The Sematext agent can also instrument JVM-based apps using Java bytecode instrumentation to collect [transaction traces](../tracing).
+The Sematext Agent can also instrument JVM-based apps using Java bytecode instrumentation to collect [transaction traces](../tracing).

 ### Profiling